zhan4429/TuftsContainers.github.io/hands-on/pull.md

 ```
 You will notice that pulling `blast_2.15.0.sif` is much faster because it utilizes the singularity caches stored in `$HOME/.singularity`.

-### Pytorch
+### PyTorch
 [PyTorch](https://pytorch.org) is a powerful open-source machine learning framework based on the Python programming language and the Torch library.
 It's widely used for deep learning, a type of machine learning that builds complex models like artificial neural networks for tasks like image recognition, natural language processing, and more.

 If you want to install PyTorch, it can be complex.
-You have to ensure different libraries (e.g. CUDA) and dependencies are compatible.
+You have to ensure different libraries (e.g., CUDA) and dependencies are compatible.
 If you use container, you can easily pull [official container image](https://hub.docker.com/r/pytorch/pytorch) from Docker Hub.
 ![torch](../images/pytorch.png)

 ```